-How To Increase Lung Capacity For Running (Bonus: Lung Exercises)
+How To Increase Lung Capacity: Lung Capacity Guide With Exercises

 Athletes typically have a greater lung capacity than non-athletes which works to their advantage while exercising.
 In addition, some sports in particular, such as competitive swimming, build the athlete’s lung capacity even more than others.